francismartinang-commits/LBYCPOB-FinalProject--P1-/README.md

 #### Inheritance

-Inheritance will be used to build a hierarchy for the different types of system users.
-The abstract User/Patient class already identified under Abstraction can serve as a general parent class, with each specific role inheriting its shared attributes and methods, then adding its own specialized fields and behaviors.
+Inheritance will be used to build a hierarchy of system user types.
+The abstract User/Patient class, already identified under Abstraction, can serve as a general parent class, with each specific role inheriting its shared attributes and methods, then adding its own specialized fields and behaviors.

-Possible utilization for this are
+Possible utilization for this is
 - User (Parent/Base class) - shared attributes (userID, name, username, password) and shared methods (login(), logout())
 - Child classes: Patient, Doctor, Nurse/Staff, Laboratory Staff, Admin - each inherits the base User fields/methods, then extends them